 No phones, no cameras, no distractions.
 I know, we love to capture memories.
 Especially in today’s world.
 But the time we take to capture those memories takes away from actually making the memory itself.
 Take a photo at the beginning to capture the moment, and then let all of those distractions go.
 Be in the moment.
 Nothing can capture the memory you’re making like your mind.
 Allow it by being present in the moment instead of being distracted by creating a photo.

 8. Get Outdoors and Go for a Walk

 Every single day, you should get outdoors and walk.
 Breathe in the fresh air and just enjoy your surroundings.
 It’s amazing how appreciative we become of the world around us when we stop to breathe it in and spend some time in it.
 Even the concrete jungles that are our urban areas can be beautiful and well-appreciated if we take the time to really see them.

-So, get outside regardless of the weather and enjoy a walk through your neighborhood, go to the country and walk down a country road, take a hike in the woods.
-Do something that gets your moving outside every day.
+So, get outside regardless of the weather and enjoy a walk through your neighborhood, go to the country and walk down a country road, or take a hike in the woods.
+Do something that gets you moving outside every day.
 And leave the phone at home.